nghttp2/nghttp2/doc/nghttpd.1.rst

     Start sending response when request HEADERS is received, rather than complete request is received.

+.. option:: --trailer=<HEADER>

+    Add a trailer  header to a response.   <HEADER> must not include pseudo header field  (header field name starting with ':').
+The  trailer is sent only if  a response has body part.
+Example: :option:`--trailer` 'foo: bar'.

 .. option:: --version

     Display version information and exit.